DIGITALAX/LitListenerSDK/README.md

-The ListenerSDK enables developers with an easy interface to automate responses from webhooks, subscribed on-chain events and intervals through triggered callback functions and the use of PKPs.
+The LitListenerSDK enables developers with an easy interface to automate responses from webhooks, subscribed on-chain events and intervals through triggered callback functions and the use of PKPs.

 Check out our [gitbook documentation](https://) for in depth implementation details.